 There are so many rainy day activities for toddlers that you can use to entertain your little ones.
 Toddlers certainly require a little more attention and as parents, we have to give it to them.

-Hopefully, this list of rainy day activities for toddlers will give you exactly what you need to get you through any bad weather you’re facing today!
+Hopefully, this indoor play for toddlers list will give you exactly what you need to get you through any bad weather you’re facing today!
 Do you have any ideas you’d like to share?
 What did I miss?